 I should mention a special type of private demo: the technical demo.
 Typically, this is a demo to your team during your Scrum Sprint Review meeting, though may also be with key stakeholders who need to understand the tech behind your product a little more.
 You can do this—and probably will have to—sitting down.
 It’s focused on very specific features of your product, and will likely involve a lot of questioning and ad-hoc demoing and testing on the spot.

-A clear structure is a must.
+For any product demo, a clear structure is a must.
 The exact structure will depend on many aspects such as the available time, type of product, type of event, etc. I’ll keep it simple with three sections: pre-demo, demo, and wrap-up.

 There are two reasons why you need a pre-demo section: to build credibility and to give your audience an idea of what you’re going to show.